dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-source-adapter.md

 **Return Value**

-A BOOL value that indicates whether the specified image is found in the video buffer.
+A boolean value that indicates whether the specified image is found in the video buffer.

 ### addImageToBuffer